Project X Zone 2

-Project X Zone 2 is a crossover tactical role-playing game for the Nintendo 3DS developed by Monolith Soft and published by Bandai Namco Entertainment.
+Project X Zone 2 is a crossover tactical role-playing video game developed by Monolith Soft for the Nintendo 3DS and Bandai Namco Entertainment.
 Despite the game being the sequel to Project X Zone, the plot is a homage to the events of its spiritual predecessor, Namco × Capcom, while retaining a standalone story.
 The game is a crossover between various franchises from Bandai Namco, Capcom, and Sega, with special guests from Nintendo.
-The game was released in Japan in November 2015, and worldwide in February 2016.
+Project X Zone 2 was released in Japan in November 2015, and worldwide in February 2016.

 Plot

-Shibuya, Tokyo has been the locked down because of paranormal events.
+Shibuya, Tokyo has been locked down because of paranormal events.
 Two organizations had previously fought there.
 Shinra, a secret organization dedicated to protecting the Earth from otherworldly threats and Ouma, an evil organization who use dimensional rifts to conquer the world.
 After their defeat, all seemed well.
 But rifts have started appearing once more.

 Agents of Shinra, Reiji and Xiaomu, meet with Chris Redfield and Jill Valentine of the BSAA to investigate the appearance of mysterious golden chains that have appeared in Shibuya, which seem to be causing strong rifts in space-time.
 While investigating, they stumble across Heihachi, Phoenix Wright, Maya Fey, Goro Majima, and Kazuma Kiryu.
 This marks the start of an adventure that crosses into several worlds, where they meet with characters whose worlds have also been affected by these rifts.